m1k3f/RssMedia/Notes.md

 - Simple, minimal RSS feed reader.
 - Feeds can be added with direct RSS URL, or main URL of site and app searches for RSS URL
+- 'All Feeds' button to view recent articles from all feeds
 - Podcast/Mp3 player on article when exists
 - Youtube/Video player on article when exists?
 - Stores feeds in browser storage
 - Imports/Exports feed list
+- Feeds have similar look & feel to a twitter feed
+  - poll rss feeds every X minutes
+  - Slide down current articles and fade in new articles

 ## Tech